CloudBoost/developers/en/query/basicqueries.md

 #Limit & Skip

 Limit returns only the specified number of objects from the database.
-Skip inturn skips the specified number of objects from the database and returns the rest of the objects.
+Skip in turn skips the specified number of objects from the database and returns the rest of the objects.

 ==JavaScript==
 <span class="js-lines" data-query="limitskip">